 Undergraduate students who chose to take maternity leave should note that financial support from funding bodies, such as from Student Finance NI, may stop when the leave begins.
 Further advice can be provided by Advice SU in the Students’ Union (email@example.com).

 Funded students should refer to their funder’s terms and conditions.
-Students in receipt of University-administered funding should contact the Postgraduate Awards Team on email@example.com for advice regarding any implications to their funding arrangements.
-Funded international students should also contact International Student Support to determine any implications for their visa.
+Students in receipt of University-administered funding should contact the Postgraduate Awards Team on firstname.lastname@example.org for advice regarding any implications to their funding arrangements.
+Funded international students should contact their offical financial sponsor to determine any implications.

 Maternity or Adoption Pay: depending on the funder’s terms, funded students may continue to be paid their full monthly studentship stipend for up to six months (for RCUK funded students a further three months will be paid at reduced stipend rate) while they are on an approved period of maternity or adoption leave (processed as a temporary withdrawal).
 The expected due date for maternity or official adoption date must occur during the period of the award.
 The Postgraduate Awards team in the Graduate School requires a copy of the official documentation (maternity certificate MATB1, or letter from the adoption agency with the date of placement and matching certificate) to facilitate maternity payment arrangements.